-Carrickfergus Museum's education sessions all underpin the requirements of the new Northern Ireland Curriculum.
+Carrickfergus Museum's education sessions all underpin the requirements of the Northern Ireland Curriculum.

-All of our workshops involve activities that support the World Around Us- Exploring the Locality (Where I Live) and PDMU (appreciation of the past, experience of others and a sense of where they belong).
-WAU strands- Place and Change over Time.
+Most of our workshops are aimed at KS2, though can be adapted as required.
+All of our workshops involve activities that support the World Around Us- Exploring the Locality (Where I Live); PDMU (appreciation of the past, experience of others and a sense of where they belong) and WAU strands- Place and Change over Time.

 The sessions seek to foster the development of the following skills: Managing information, working with others, communication and thinking skills.
 Learning experiences are enquiry based, making links between curriculum areas and take place in a supportive and engaging learning environment.
 The activities for each session seek to foster curiosity, openness to new ideas and community spirit.

-Now that Carrickfergus Museum has its own ipads, you can book your class in for a digital gallery trail.
-Educational and fun apps such Tellegami Edu and Morfo booth have been incorporated in to all of our existing programmes allowing your students to interact and engage with the museum collections and the town’s history to provide meaningful learning experiences that will meet your needs.
+Educational and fun apps such as Kahoot! and Morfo booth have been incorporated into all of our existing programmes allowing your students to interact and engage with the museum collections and the town’s history to provide meaningful learning experiences that will meet your needs.

 Digging up the distant past- (session time 2hrs)